MannyFay/device-recovery-protocol/README.md

 It is only for my purposes and only tested in my environments.
 There is absolutely no garantuee, that it works for you.
 I've made it public, that I can read and use it from everywhere just by using a browser to get my dev environment working again as fast as possible.

+It is good to always have a second device that is made ready for your work.

 ## macOS
 ### P:
 Device is ran into 'no more space available' state.